Access and identity options for Azure Kubernetes Service (AKS)

 Kubernetes service accounts

-One of the primary user types in Kubernetes is a service account.
-A service account exists in, and is managed by, the Kubernetes API.
-The credentials for service accounts are stored as Kubernetes secrets, which allows them to be used by authorized pods to communicate with the API Server.
+Service accounts are one of the primary user types in Kubernetes.
+The Kubernetes API holds and manages service accounts.
+Service account credentials are stored as Kubernetes secrets, allowing them to be used by authorized pods to communicate with the API Server.
 Most API requests provide an authentication token for a service account or a normal user account.

-Normal user accounts allow more traditional access for human administrators or developers, not just services, and processes.
-Kubernetes itself doesn't provide an identity management solution where regular user accounts and passwords are stored.
-Instead, external identity solutions can be integrated into Kubernetes.
-For AKS clusters, this integrated identity solution is Azure Active Directory.
+Normal user accounts allow more traditional access for human administrators or developers, not just services and processes.
+While Kubernetes doesn't provide an identity management solution to store regular user accounts and passwords, you can integrate external identity solutions into Kubernetes.
+For AKS clusters, this integrated identity solution is Azure AD.

 For more information on the identity options in Kubernetes, see Kubernetes authentication.

-The security of AKS clusters can be enhanced with the integration of Azure Active Directory (AD).
-Built on decades of enterprise identity management, Azure AD is a multi-tenant, cloud-based directory, and identity management service that combines core directory services, application access management, and identity protection.
+Enhance your AKS cluster security with Azure AD integration.
+Built on decades of enterprise identity management, Azure AD is a multi-tenant, cloud-based directory and identity management service that combines core directory services, application access management, and identity protection.
 With Azure AD, you can integrate on-premises identities into AKS clusters to provide a single source for account management and security.

 Azure AD authentication is provided to AKS clusters with OpenID Connect.
 OpenID Connect is an identity layer built on top of the OAuth 2.0 protocol.
 For more information on OpenID Connect, see the Open ID connect documentation.
 From inside of the Kubernetes cluster, Webhook Token Authentication is used to verify authentication tokens.
 Webhook token authentication is configured and managed as part of the AKS cluster.

 As shown in the graphic above, the API server calls the AKS webhook server and performs the following steps: